KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Comparator timer and counter circuits.md

 Note special exception for pin 4 and 12 (`1CKB` and `2CKB`): These enable decade mode, and you connect them to `QA` of the relevant  counter if you want it to go to 0 (aka 0000b) right after 9 (aka 1001b) instead of going to 10 (aka 1010b or 0xA).

+You can also just connect an AND gate to trigger the reset when the counter reaches 10.
+The actual output value will turn to 10, be reset immediately, and then go to 0.
+Any connected LCD won't show "10" ever.

 Note that the CLK inputs activate on falling edge.
 If you want to count to 99 instead of 9, you can use BCD (basically using a binary number for each digit instead of the number as a whole), and connect 1QD to 2CKA.
+When the first counter goes from 9 to 0, 1QD goes from 1 to 0, triggers a falling edge on 2CKA the second counter increments by 1.

+See <doc:Introduction-to-Digital-Electronics#7-Segment-Decoder> and <doc:Semiconductor-Diodes#7-Segment-Display> for more
+details on how counter values are decoded from BCD to 7-segment, and displayed on a 7-segment display.